 Nail prep contains many ingredients.
 You can buy brand names that are no more than Isopropanol and water!
 Then you get better ones that have 2 or even 3 or more ingredients, each doing a slightly different job.
 The main ingredients in the most powerful and expensive products are isopropyl alcohol, Ethyl acetate and Butyl acetate.
 The other ingredients are propriety and no company would reveal them as they are not flammable, these ingredients enhance the effect of the prep.
 Adding water is not a good idea as this will only slow the drying process down.

 Firstly let me say right now not only is it NOT a waste of time but in fact vitally important.
 You would never consider not finishing with a top coat because you know the manicure simply would not last.
 Why then consider leaving out the prep?

 So what does nail prep do?
-Nail Prep is a Degreasing Liquid that is used to gently Dehydrate the Natural Nail Surface, before proceeding with the Application of the Nail Primer.
+Nail Prep is a Degreasing Liquid that is used to gently Dehydrate the Natural Nail Surface, before proceeding with the Application of the Nail Primer prior to gel polish nail art or acrylic powder and liquid.
 The “mission” of Nail Prep, to put it simply and accurately is to Cleanse the Natural Nail, removing any oily trace.
 Sure you may argue acetone would do something like that but I would suggest that drinking pure alcohol, instead of the kind bought in a store, will get you horribly drunk at 10% of the price, it also could kill you!
 You see two similar effects ones works the other is likely going to do you harm.